eunomia-bpf/bpf-developer-tutorial/src/1-helloworld/README_en.md

 To develop eBPF programs, you need to install the following software and tools:

-- Linux kernel: Since eBPF is a kernel technology, you need to have a relatively new version of the Linux kernel (minimium version 4.8 and above, suggested version is 5.15+ or 6.2+) to support eBPF functionality.
+- Linux kernel: Since eBPF is a kernel technology, you need to have a relatively new version of the Linux kernel (minimum version 4.8 and above, suggested version is 5.15+ or 6.2+) to support eBPF functionality.
   - If possible, install a new version of Ubuntu (e.g. 23.10) would be better.
 - LLVM and Clang: These tools are used to compile eBPF programs.
 Installing the latest version of LLVM and Clang ensures that you get the best eBPF support.